Our Research Team

 Specialist Research Nurse

-Elaine is currently Team Lead for the DREAM GROUP managing a range of portfolios including Diabetes, Renal, Endocrine, Assorted (Dermatology, ENT, ICU, ED) and Maternity (DREAM) together with Gynaecology, Rheumatology, Orthopaedics, Urology and Paediatrics (GROUP).
+Elaine is currently Team Lead for the SYNERGY team, managing a range of portfolios including Diabetes, Renal, Endocrine, Assorted (Dermatology, ENT, ICU, ED) and Maternity (DREAM) together with Gynaecology, Rheumatology, Orthopaedics, Urology and Paediatrics (GROUP).
 Elaine has also worked across neurology, cardiology, respiratory and Covid-19 research within the department.

 Was this page helpful?